 There will be opportunities for feedback in 2020-21.

 Changes will be made for bell times for grades PK-8, but the high school schedule will stay the same.
-There will be a 1-hour late start every Wednesday for all schools for professional learning.
+There will be a 1-hour late start every Wednesday for all schools for professional learning and collaboration time.

-Providing equitable instructional time for all students aligns with the strategic plan.
+Providing equal instructional time for all students aligns with the strategic plan.